-- Fire Fighters Pension Scheme Revaluation from 2016, which comes into effect from April 2019, has an estimated average increase of 13% (circa £1.2m).
-This will be supported by grant via the Home Office in 2019/20.
-From 2020/21 this will be included within the funding from the Comprehensive Spending Review.
-There is a forecast budget pressure of £650k in 2020/21 until further information is known. - Green Book pay award 2% April 2019 onwards (overall average is more due to NJC increases to certain grades) - Grey Book pay award 5% July 2019 and 2% thereafter (2018 pay award was budgeted at 4%, pay award agreed at 2%.
-The u/s will be held as a reserve in case backdating of pay award agreed) - That the additional 1% to council tax will not continue after the two years announced (2018/19 and 2019/20). - Taxbase in line with previous indications (amended where info supplied) - Business rates in line with previous indications (amended where info supplied) - No Capital Funding (bidding round not announced) - Fire Grant/Emergency Services Mobile Communications Programme (ESMCP) funded (see below) Potential large funding risk here - Revenue Support Grant (RSG) grant reductions in line with four year funding deal and continuing at this rate for RSG in 2020/21 to 2022/23 (although RSG ceasing from 2020/21and included within business rates, this element is still split out for transparency) - Estimated Collection Fund surplus of £229k in 19/20(final confirmations due) - New Dimensions Grant will continue - Marauding Terrorist Firearms Team (MTFA) funding continuing - Apprentice budget of £60k per annum remains to fund new posts (training fees to be drawn down from levy paid) - Agreement by FRA of Minimum Revenue Provision (MRP) early repayment, with the benefit of reducing earmarked reserves and also revenue pressures in future years.
+- One year settlement for 2020/21 (as per provisional settlement received late December 2019) three/four year settlement to follow from 2021/22 - All grants received in 2019/20 will continue in 2020/21 due to one year settlement.
+This includes: - Home Office grant Fire Fighters Pension Scheme Revaluation from 2016, which came into effect from April 2019, has an estimated average increase of 13% (circa £1.5m).
+This was supported by grant via the Home Office in 2019/20 at £1.7m.
+For 2020/21 it is assumed this grant will continue.
+This will be included within the funding from the Comprehensive Spending Review for 2021/22 onwards.
+There is a forecast budget pressure of £750k (50% pressure) in 2021/22 until further information is known. - 2.
+Other grants New Dimensions, Transparency, Fire link, MTA - Green Book pay award 2% April 2020 onwards - Grey Book pay award 5% July 2020 and 2% thereafter (2019 pay award was budgeted at 5%, pay award agreed at 2%.
+The u/s will be held as a reserve in case backdating of pay award agreed) - That the additional 1% to council tax will not continue after the two years announced (2018/19 and 2019/20).
+Therefore as per provisional settlement, planned referendum limit is 2%. - Taxbase in line with previous indications (amended where info supplied) - Business rates in line with previous indications (amended where info supplied) - No Capital Funding (bidding round not announced) - Fire Grant/Emergency Services Mobile Communications Programme (ESMCP) funded Potential large funding risk here - Revenue Support Grant (RSG) grant increase for 2020/21 as per provisional settlement, then assumed reductions in years 2021/22 (although RSG potentially ceasing from 2021/22 and included within business rates, this element is still split out for transparency) - Estimated Collection Fund surplus of £366k in 20/21 (confirmations due), £50k in 2021/22 - Apprentice budget of £60k per annum remains to fund new posts (training fees to be drawn down from levy paid) - Explore for 2021/22 (delayed from 2020/21) when medium term funding position known Minimum Revenue Provision (MRP) early repayment, with the benefit of reducing earmarked reserves and also revenue pressures in future years.